michellab/BioSimSpace/python/BioSimSpace/Types/README.rst

    # Multiply two lengths to create an area.
    area = length * BSS.Units.Length.picometer

-   # Multipy by an area to create a volume.
+   # Multiply by an area to create a volume.
    volume = length * area

    # Get the magnitude and unit of the volume.